-Paxil is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression, panic disorder, and obsessive-compulsive disorder.
+Paxil is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression, panic disorder, and obsessive-compulsive disorder.
 Paxil may be mildly effective at managing neuropathic pain.
-Paxil is also known by its drug name, Paroxetine.
+Paxil is also known by its drug name, paroxetine.

 Paxil is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
 Paxil is believed to work by changing the balance of neurotransmitters in the brain.